 Individual psychoanalytic therapy focuses on a patient's self-awareness and understanding of the influence of the past on present behavior.
-This treatment seeks to increase the individual's capacity to tolerate emotionally conflictual situations that are partially or completely blocked from awareness, and is the optimal intervention for patient's suffering internal conflict that is producing chaos and trauma.
+This treatment seeks to increase the individual's capacity to tolerate emotionally conflictual situations that are partially or completely blocked from awareness, and is the optimal intervention for patients suffering internal conflict.
 This conflict, usually originating in the past, is not accessible to conscious awareness and problem solving efforts.
-Termination is based on having reached a series of life goals that allows the patient to continue on a normal developmental path.

 Marital / Couples Psychotherapy

-Object relations couple therapy, grounded in psychoanalytic theory, is the treatment of choice for relationship conflict and communication problems.
+Object relations couple therapy is the treatment of choice for relationship conflict and communication problems.
 Relationships begin to break down when the conscious, and especially unconscious, needs of both partners are not being met.
 The dysfunction often arises from internal conflicts that both partners bring into the relationship, and these conflicts primarily originate from family of origin issues.

 The goal of object relations couple therapy is not only symptom resolution, but rather: